 - Average installed photovoltaic system prices in Colorado fell 18% between 2014 and 2015

-For more information about Solar Energy from the Colorado Energy Office, click here.
+For more information about Solar Energy from the Colorado Energy Office, click here(link is external).

 Will photovoltaic power work on my site?
 By Chris Dorsi, a nationally recognized energy expert for Saturn Resource Management, Inc.